tmtsoftware/csw/docs/src/main/services/location.md

 The API expects following parameters :
 * An existing connection or a connection to be registered in the future.
 * A callback that implements `Consumer`, receives the TrackEvent as a parameter.

+@@@ note
+Callbacks are not thread-safe on the JVM.
+If you are doing side effects/mutations inside the callback, you should ensure that it is done in a thread-safe way inside an actor.
+Here is an @github[example](/examples/src/main/scala/example/event/ConcurrencyInCallbacksExample.scala) of how it can be done.
+@@@

-In return it gives a Killswitch that can be used to turn off the event notifications and release the supplied callback, if required.
+This API returns a KillSwitch that can be used to turn off the event notifications and release the supplied callback, if required.

 Scala